Hello!

 As a Japanese who’s spent half of my life in Japan and the other half in the United States, I draw inspiration from the diverse cultural experiences of both countries.

-This website showcases my works from 2020 - 2025.
+This website showcases my works from 2020 to 2025.

 I am open to freelance and internship opportunities—particularly interested in environmental concept art and design for the video game industry, though I welcome projects beyond that field as well.